Greek junta: Civil rights

 As soon as the coup d'état was announced over Greek radio, martial music was continuously broadcast over the airwaves.
 This was interrupted from time to time with announcements of the junta issuing orders, which always started with the introduction, Apofasizomen ke diatassomen (Αποφασίζομεν και διατάσσομεν, 'We decide and we order').
 Long-standing political freedoms and civil liberties, that had been taken for granted and enjoyed by the Greek people for decades, were instantly suppressed.
 Article 14 of the Greek Constitution, which protected freedom of thought and freedom of the press, was immediately and fraudulently suspended.
 Military courts were established, and political parties were dissolved.
 Legislation that took decades to fine tune and multiple parliaments to enact was thus erased in a matter of days.
 The rapid dismantling of Greek democracy had begun.

 In fact, the junta crackdown was so fast that by September 1967, Norway, Denmark, Sweden, and the Netherlands went before the European Commission of Human Rights to accuse Greece of violating most of the human rights protected by the European Convention on Human Rights.
-Following the coup, 6,188 suspected communists and political opponents were imprisoned or exiled to remote Greek islands within the first week after the coup.
+6,188 suspected communists and political opponents were imprisoned or exiled to remote Greek islands within the first week after the coup.

 Under the junta, torture became a deliberate practice carried out both by the Security Police and the Greek Military Police (ESA), with an estimated 3,500 people detained in torture centres run by ESA.
 Commonly used methods of torture included, but were not limited to, beating the soles of detainees' feet, sexual torture, choking and ripping out body hair.
 The Special Interrogation Unit of the Greek Military Police (EAT/ESA) used a combination of techniques that included continuous standing in an empty room, sleep and food deprivation, beatings and loud sounds.

 According to recent research based on new interviews with survivors, in the period from May to November 1973 this combination of interrogation techniques also included the repetition of songs that were popular hits of the time.
 These were played loudly and repeatedly from loudspeakers.
 These methods attacked the senses without leaving any visible traces and have been classified since as torture by international organisations.